top of page

 Allegorically, Hagar and Ishmael represent the flesh with a law of sin and death covenant versus the spiritual everlasting life covenant of Sarah and Isaac.

-Allegorically, Sarah and Isaac represent the spiritual/heavenly/non-sinful covenant or promise that would come only through Yeshua when the ultimate blessings promised to Abraham would come to pass.
+Allegorically, Sarah and Isaac represent the spiritual/heavenly/non-sinful covenant or promise that would come only through Jesus (Yeshua) when the ultimate blessings promised to Abraham would come to pass.
 Sarah and Isaac represent that which is of God, supernatural and Supra-rational.
 This covenant represents the renewed covenant spoken of in Jeremiah chapter 31.
-In this covenant their would be a change in the priesthood (see Hebrews) to a more perfect high priest that would bear the sins of the people of all nations and those sins would be forgiven by the blood of the perfect lamb -Yeshua.
+In this covenant there would be a change in the priesthood (see Hebrews) to a more perfect high priest that would bear the sins of the people of all nations and those sins would be forgiven by the blood of the perfect lamb -Yeshua.
 Yeshua would be the one to make intercession and the one to teach Torah (the correct way) to the nations (Micah 4 and Isaiah 2).

 What most people fail to recognize is that two things were going on at Mt.
 Sinai.
 While Moses was on top of the mountain receiving the Torah from the LORD, the children of Israel at the foot of Mt.
 Sinai were building the golden calf and calling it Yahweh, the god who brought them up out of Egypt.

 In ancient Jewish history as well as during the first century, Jerusalem and her children had become corrupt.
 They had corrupted the way of the LORD and His Torah.
 They would be likened unto Hagar and Ishmael and what was going on at the bottom of Mt.
 Sinai.
 At the bottom of Mt.
 Sinai the people were taking matters into their own hands, like Sarah and Abraham with Hagar.
 They had grown tired of waiting on Moses to come down from the mountain and they decided to do the fleshly thing.
 They would build for themselves a god to worship, but as for Moses they didn't know what had happened to him.
 Paul likens these people to the bondwoman and her son.
 They were of the fleshly covenant.
 They were of those things fleshly, not spiritual.
 The Bible states that we have all sinned.
-To bring this out Paul argues in Romans that had it not been for the Torah (given at Mt Sinai) that he would not have known what sin was.
+To bring this out Paul argues in Romans that had it not been for the Torah (given at Mt.
+Sinai) that he would not have known what sin was.
 Now he struggled in his flesh daily to be obedient to the Torah.
 He crucified the flesh daily.
 He then goes on to proclaim “O wretched man that I am! who shall deliver me from the body of this death?
 I thank God through Jesus Christ our Lord.
 So then with the mind I myself serve the law of God; but with the flesh the law of sin“ Romans 7:24-25.

 As long as we live on this earth we shall have this struggle in our fleshly bodies.
-Paul is not proclaiming Torah to be bad, in fact just the opposite, he is only saying that the Sinai covenant was needed because of sin that reigns in our fleshly, fallen bodies but the goal of Torah was Yeshua.
-The one who can deliver us from the bondage of sin and death.
+Paul is not proclaiming Torah to be bad, in fact just the opposite, he is only saying that the Sinai covenant was needed because of sin that reigns in our fleshly, fallen bodies but the goal of Torah was Yeshua; the one who can deliver us from the bondage of sin and death.
 Again, the law of sin and death is represented by Hagar and Ishmael but the fuller covenant, which is spiritual, is represented by the birth of the spiritual son, Yeshua.
 Yeshua Himself also having a supernatural birth.

 Those who serve the LORD and His Torah the correct way, with fear and trembling, are likened to what was going on at the top of Mt.
 Sinai between Moses and God.
 These are of the freewoman, Sarah, and her son Isaac.
 The people who received Yeshua and His teachings, accepted His salvation through His shed blood, are of the heavenly Jerusalem.
 They obey God and seek only to hear His voice and the voice of the one whom He sent, Yeshua.
 They are of an everlasting covenant or promise.
 They partake of the promise made to Abraham, through his seed -Yeshua.
 They are the ones who will be able to inherit the incorruptible crown and partake of the heavenly Jerusalem that is being prepared; where all things of the fleshly, sinful nature will have no place.